alanwong626/Data-Science-Portfolio/README.md

 # Alan's Portfolio Page

 ## Last updated: 2nd June 2022
-# 🔧 **This page is undergoing some major update, please stay tuned for the daily updates.**  🔧
+# 🔧 **This page is undergoing some major updates, please stay tuned for the daily updates.**  🔧

 # **About Me**